-The ultimate parent undertaking (which is the ultimate controlling party) is CK Hutchison Holdings Limited, incorporated in the Cayman Islands.
-The parent undertaking of the largest and smallest group of undertakings for which group financial statements are drawn up and of which the Company is a member is CK Hutchison Holdings Limited.
-The immediate holding company is Eversholt Rail Leasing Limited.
-The results of the Company are included in the Group financial statements of CK Hutchison Holdings Limited.
+The parent undertaking of the largest and smallest group of undertakings for which group financial statements are drawn up and of which the Company is a member is Eversholt UK Rails Limited.
+The immediate parent company is Eversholt Rail Leasing Limited.